Margin Strategy

 Notes on implementation:

-• Margin Strategy rules can be bulk uploaded via CSV.
-Contact support@parade.ia for further details.
+Margin Strategy rules can be bulk uploaded via CSV.
+Contact support@parade.ai for further details.

-โ€‹e.g: if your strategy is configured with Customer Name "example", and the Load has a Customer Name attributed to it as "EXAMPLE", the Load won't match to the Pricing Strategy when imported into Parade, and as such won't have it's price populated by your Margin Strategy.
+e.g: if your strategy is configured with Customer Name "example", and the Load has a Customer Name attributed to it as "EXAMPLE", the Load will match to the Pricing Strategy when imported into Parade.

 Start Buy Strategy